-These may include items you've won in auctions or items you've chosen to purchase through eBay's Buy It Now feature.
+- Items can appear in your cart even when you didn't "add" them: These may include items you've won in auctions or items you've chosen to purchase through eBay's Buy It Now feature.
 These items will remain in your cart until you've paid for them.

-So long as all of the sellers represented in your cart at any given time accept PayPal payments directly, eBay's shopping cart feature can be used to consolidate multiple purchases into a single payment action on your part, with payments being automatically totaled and distributed to sellers as necessary by eBay.
+- Paypal payments can be consolidated using the shopping cart: As long as all of the sellers represented in your cart at any given time accept PayPal payments directly, eBay's shopping cart feature can be used to consolidate multiple purchases into a single payment action on your part, with payments being automatically totaled and distributed to sellers as necessary by eBay.
 If you prefer, you can still purchase items separately, such as when you decide to buy one item now and save others for later.